WOULD YOU FALL FOR IT? Fake utility workers at your home

 "Typically, we will get a call once every two weeks.
 If they do not have an ID badge, and they look suspicious, we want you to contact CenterPoint Energy and we also want you to call the police," Slanina said.

 During our neighborhood experiment, there were a few homeowners who didn't fall for it.
-Travis Welch didn't taking the bait.
+Travis Welch didn't take the bait.

 "Oftentimes, there's scams of all sorts, so I just thought it was important to ask the gentleman some questions to make sure that he was legitimate," Welch said.